Ranking every Liverpool CB signed since Jamie Carragher retired in 2013

 Another youngster who has failed to make a league appearance to date, Van den Berg appeared in that FA Cup game against Shrewsbury alongside every other teenager in the Merseyside area.

 Still only 20, there remains every chance that the Dutchman can rise up this list in future years.
-He’s made over 50 Championship appearances on loan at Preston, which could well prove valuable experience.
+He’s made over 50 Championship appearances in loans at Preston, which could well prove valuable experience, and is currently getting top-flight experience at Schalke.

 Even if the defender doesn’t make the grade back at Anfield, you’d imagine they’ll make a profit on the small fee of £1.3million they originally signed him for.